20 campsite dangers everyone should know

 One of the most common dangers found on campsites has to be fire.

-It’s a good idea to keep a fire extinguisher, fire blanket and smoke alarm in your motorhome kit.
+Keep a fire extinguisher, fire blanket and smoke alarm in your motorhome and make sure you know how to use them.

 -